crux55/mmbot/README.md

 python bot.py
 ```

-Commands
+## Commands

-/modsay #channel "Your message here": Send a message as the bot to a specific channel.
+- `/modsay #channel "Your message here"`: Send a message as the bot to a specific channel.
 You must have the "Moderator" role to use this command.

-/create_event "event name" "event description" "dd/mm/yyyy HH:mm" "dd/mm/yyyy HH:mm" "location": Create a new event.
+- `/create_event "event name" "event description" "dd/mm/yyyy HH:mm" "dd/mm/yyyy HH:mm" "location"`: Create a new event.
 This command takes five parameters: name, description, start time, end time, and location.

-Event Approval
+## Event Approval

 When a user creates an event, the bot sends an approval request to the moderators.
 The moderators can then approve or reject the event.
 If the event is approved, the bot creates a thread for the event and a scheduled event.

-Error Handling
+## Error Handling

 The bot logs informational and error messages to a file named bot.log.
 If an error occurs, the bot sends a notification to the bot channel.